 Although the success of the orthographic presentation in computer-aided design has been monumental, few individuals in the overall population can read a blueprint intelligently.
-The equalizer in the industry today which will allow every member of an organization to participate in viewing technical documents are availability of 3D software packages, the amount of Architectural and Engineering companies using 3D presentations and the push in the multimedia industry for 3D graphics.
-For example, at a local town meeting where an architect presents a new recreational facility, the viewing screen is showing a computer model of the pool showing life size human figures in the water.
-Meeting rooms can show simulated session in progress, restroom facilities with a handicap patron at the sink and a weight room displaying each station for exercise and stretching.
+In the industry today, the equalizer that will allow every member of an organization to participate in viewing technical documents is the availability of 3D software packages, the amount of Architectural and Engineering companies using 3D presentations and the push in the multimedia industry for 3D graphics.
+For example, at a local town meeting where an architect presents a new recreational facility, the viewing screen shows a computer model of the pool, with life-size human figures in the water.
+Meeting rooms can show a simulated session in progress; restroom facilities can be displayed with a handicap patron at the sink; a weight room might be shown displaying each station for exercise and stretching.
 Seeing the view outside the building, each person in the audience views a lighted parking lot with small, medium and large size automobiles to examine flow control and safety.
 The professional host shows every corner of the facility displaying an infinite number of different viewpoints to the public.
-Every citizen of that locality is able to comment not just on the square footage of the rooms, but be able to see the structure before construction, making the prospect of fund raising easier, and to promote interest among the athletically inclined residents of the community.
+Every citizen of that locality is able to comment not just on the square footage of the rooms, but be able to see the structure before construction, making the prospect of fundraising easier, and promoting interest among the athletically inclined residents of the community.
 Three-dimensional models are much more effective in communicating the final product, where the old orthographic drawings concentrate on technical construction aspects of the job.
-As the number of specifications calling for truly pure 3D designs, the amount of companies using 3D systems will evolve leaving the 2D orthographic views in the past.
+As the number of specifications calling for truly pure 3D designs, the amount of companies using 3D systems will evolve, leaving the 2D orthographic views in the past.

-By the mid 1990's, Autodesk was writing software the really could draw virtual boxes, spheres, cylinders, cones along with extrusion and revolutions.
-The initial attempts to create three-dimensional solids with the early tools provided prove to be difficult.
+By the mid 1990's, Autodesk was writing software the really could draw virtual boxes, spheres, cylinders, and cones along with extrusion and revolutions.
+The initial attempts to create three-dimensional solids with the early tools proved to be difficult.
 More tools and features were added over time to make the CAD operator more efficient when creating three-dimensional parts.
-Whether in training or in on the job application, managers of architectural and engineering departments discover that the limitation is not in the software package, but in the ability of their designers, architects and engineers to think three dimensionally.
+Whether in training or in on the job application, managers of architectural and engineering departments soon discovered that the limitation is not in the software package, but in the ability of their designers, architects and engineers to think in three dimensions.

-You will soon learn that the CAD software is not the key element that needs work in converting a department from two-dimensional drawing to making virtual 3D assemblies.
-The process of taking information from the space where you live and converting the data to a flat piece of paper is done daily throughout the world, so because of limitations in technology in the home, work and school, you start to manage your information two-dimensionally at an early age.
+You will soon learn that the CAD software is not the key element that needs work in converting a department from two-dimensional to three-dimensional drawings.
+The process of taking information from the space where you live and converting the data to a flat piece of paper is done daily throughout the world.
+Because of limitations in technology in the home, work and school, most people begin managing information two-dimensionally at an early age.
 What kind of problems does that pose for training?

-The student of three-dimensional graphics will need to think in real world spatial form instead of converting the information to a flat representation.
+The student of three-dimensional graphics will need to think in real world, spatial form, instead of converting the information to a flat representation.
 Model Space becomes the realm where the individual part resides and Paper Space is the region for two-dimensional translation.
 The information that you see in the Paper Space is automatically computed from the Model Space area.
 Presently, most companies do not have this capability, since they take their ideas and place them in a plane.
-Only through a systematic training program do architects, designers and engineers make the leap to the 3D province.
+Only through a systematic training program can architects, designers and engineers make the leap to thee-dimensional design.